Wildst/dnd/dm/Awesomeness in Waterdeep/README.md

 ### Session 51 - 05/08/2024
 A dangerous road to lvl 6 is followed, some weird creatures floats to its death and some more rooms get explored.

+### Session 52 - 26/08/2024
+Some exploring, and a big fight with some not so voluntary actions.

+### Session 53 - 09/09/2024
+Some more exploring, a couple duergar have some trouble with a clay golem, in exchange for defeating this golem they offer safe-ish passage to the next floor.
+After defeating this golem, they investigate the door and discover a message in dwarvish:
+    It is the will of the Keeper of Secrets under the Mountain that only the hand of the king may open these doors.
+Let all who enter gaze upon the heart of Melairbode and know the true power of dwarvenkind.
+Touching the door spawns a big hand that hits hard, this happens again if the door is touched again.\
+After some good sleep, the party feels stronger.\
+**LVL 9**
+A little bit further, they found a portal, opened it and went trought.
+What seemed to be a dead end at first, revealed a couple secret doors later on, behind them are some surprised people.

 ## Rumors